twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/canned-responses/README.md

 ![alt text](screenshots/MessageInputAction-UI.gif)

-By default, when this features is enabled within the `flex-config`, the canned responses will render in the CRM Panel on the righthand side of Flex.
-The responses are separated by categories, with the individual responses housing two buttons:
+The second option for the canned responses will render them within the `Message Input Actions` below the `Message Input`.
+The responses are still separated by categories, with the action performing an `insert` which will append the canned response to any pre-existing text in the `Message Input`.

 # setup and dependencies